Travel Health Centre - Travel Alerts and Advisories

 Yellow Fever Vaccination Shortage

-Until this shortage is resolved by the manufacturer, the RQHR Travel Health Centre will be carefully managing and monitoring our current supply and implementing guidelines on use of existing vaccine supply.
+Until this shortage is resolved by the manufacturer, the Saskatchewan Health Authority’s Travel Health Centres will be carefully managing and monitoring our current supply and implementing guidelines on use of existing vaccine supply.

 NOTE: Throughout this shortage, vaccine may not be available for the following individuals:

-Anyone who has received yellow fever vaccine in the past is now considered protected for life, so it is important to find and keep these documents for border proof.
+- Anyone who has received a full dose of Yellow Fever vaccine in the past is now considered protected for life, so it is important to find and keep these documents for border proof.

-Individuals who are travelling to areas where there is NO risk of yellow fever transmission, but where proof of yellow fever vaccination is an “Entry Requirement”.
+- Individuals who are travelling to areas where there is NO risk of Yellow Fever transmission, but where proof of Yellow Fever vaccination is an “Entry Requirement”.
 We will provide a certificate explaining the vaccine shortage, most often this certificate will be honoured, however we can’t guarantee this will satisfy entry requirements in all countries.